 With over three million residents, Orange County is the third most populous county in California and the sixth most populous county in the nation.
 Orange County is one of the most densely populated areas in the country and is served by one of the nation's busiest transit systems.
-In addition, Orange County provides highway and rail corridors that facilitate the increasing level of international trade entering the Southern California ports.
+The Orange County Transportation Authority (OCTA) serves as the primary agency responsible for transportation planning in Orange County.
+OCTA manages a multimodal transportation system, overseeing a range of services including buses, Metrolink commuter rail, paratransit, and freeway improvements, as well as bicycle and pedestrian infrastructure, ensuring diverse mobility options for residents and visitors.

-The 2023-24 Federal Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA) statutory, regulatory, and administrative goals and objectives in Washington, D.C.
-The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the 118th Congress, and the later sections present guiding policy statements for the other major issues that may arise.
+The 2025-26 Federal Legislative Platform serves as a framework document to guide OCTA's statutory, regulatory, and administrative goals and objectives in Washington, D.C.
+The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the 119th Congress, and the later sections present guiding policy statements for the other major issues that may arise.
 Positions on individual items not directly addressed in this document will be brought to the OCTA Board of Directors for formal action.

-Key Policy Issues in the 118th Congress
+Key Policy Issues in the 119th Congress

-A number of significant transportation issues will be discussed in the 118th Congress.
+A number of significant transportation issues will be discussed in the 119th Congress.
 OCTA will focus its advocacy efforts on the following principles:

-- a) Support transportation funding investments and policy flexibilities that allow OCTA to provide essential, multimodal mobility improvements, and services in order to meet the mobility needs of Orange County; - Request annual appropriations at least consistent with authorized funding levels and advanced appropriations provided in the Infrastructure Investment and Jobs Act (IIJA) are maintained in order to meet our county's critical infrastructure needs; - c) Encourage policies and guidance that incentivize public transit ridership; - d) Support equitable policies to ensure that the inclusive public engagement, planning, and delivery of mobility improvements best serves all the residents of Orange County; - e) Seek responsible revenue solutions to fund future transportation projects without adversely affecting an agency's ability to provide services; - f) Advocate for full funding of transportation programs without placing new limitations or conditions on the distribution of funds that would impede the delivery of infrastructure projects; - g) Advocate for transit and transportation agencies to be eligible for transportation funding programs under the Inflation Reduction Act;
+- Support transportation funding investments and policy flexibilities that allow OCTA to provide essential, multimodal mobility improvements, and services in order to meet the mobility needs of Orange County; - Request annual appropriations at least consistent with authorized funding levels and advanced appropriations provided in the Infrastructure Investment and Jobs Act (IIJA) are maintained in order to meet our county's critical infrastructure needs; - Oppose efforts to redirect, reduce, or eliminate existing transportation funding programs, ensuring funding OCTA receives from IIJA and the Inflation Reduction Act is maintained; - d) Oppose rescissions or other arbitrary funding cuts to transportation programs; - e) Advocate for full funding of transportation programs without placing new limitations or conditions on the distribution of funds that would impede the delivery of infrastructure projects; - f) Ensure that Highway Trust Fund (HTF) revenues continue to be used for transit expenditures for capital and operations;

-- h) Ensure that Highway Trust Fund (HTF) revenues continue to be used for transit expenditures; - Ensure that air quality determinations and policies do not constrain funding availability or otherwise undermine OCTA's ability to deliver transportation improvements; - Seek support for adaptation and resiliency efforts related to throughout the coastal rail corridor to address the evolving and imminent impacts of the environment on for critical transportation infrastructure; - k) Seek funding and other solutions, such as permit streamlining, to support adaptation and resiliency efforts throughout the rail corridor; - Seek support, funding, and project streamlining to manage and address sea level rise, beach erosion, landslides, and other environmental impacts along the rail corridor; - m) Encourage federal leadership, in conjunction with state and local collaboration, in developing long-term studies related to potential track relocation in the Los Angeles - San Diego - San Luis Obispo rail corridor; - n) Support the authority to secure direct funding for Orange County projects; - o) Support efforts to preserve local flexibility in the administration of toll lanes and use of toll revenues; - p) Support efforts to ensure local control is maintained in policy decisions made by local transportation agency boards in delivering, funding, and operating transportation programs and projects.
+- g) Ensure that air quality determinations and policies do not constrain funding availability or otherwise undermine OCTA's ability to deliver transportation improvements; - h) Ensure that Orange County is eligible for funding provided to meet air quality standards for the South Coast Air Basin and oppose efforts that would impact the use of transportation funding; - Seek support for adaptation and resiliency efforts related to environment for critical transportation infrastructure; - j) Seek funding and other solutions, such as permit streamlining, to support adaptation and resiliency efforts throughout the rail corridor; - Seek support, funding, and project streamlining to manage and address sea level rise, beach erosion, landslides, and other environmental impacts along the rail corridor; - Encourage federal leadership, in conjunction with state and local collaboration, in developing long-term studies related to potential track relocation in the Los Angeles - San Diego - San Luis Obispo (LOSSAN) rail corridor; - m) Support the authority to secure direct funding for Orange County projects; - n) Support efforts to preserve local flexibility in the administration of toll lanes and use of toll revenues; - o) Support efforts to ensure local control is maintained in policy decisions made by local transportation agency boards in delivering, funding, and operating transportation programs and projects; - p) Seek to ensure OCTA's projects and programs related to the 2028 Olympic and Paralympic Games in Los Angeles are eligible for any related funding assistance or incentives, project delivery tools and/or regulatory relief.